ShivanKaul/facebook-chat-api/README.md

 <a name="getOnlineUsers" />
 ### api.getOnlineUsers([callback])

-Will call the callback with a list of the online users.
+Obtains users currently online and calls the callback with a list of the online users.

 __Arguments__